Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data: Case study: Schizophrenia trial

 \subsection{Application of selected methods to the case study}

-A number of methods for global outcome modeling and direct modeling of CATE were applied to the case study (with R software packages listed in parentheses): Causal Forest (\texttt{grf} 2.0.2); Bayesian Causal Forest (\texttt{bcf} 2.0.0); meta-learners T-, S-, X-, and R-learner (\texttt{rlearner} 1.1.0) using \texttt{xgboost} with custom code for tuning of hyper-parameters (see Supplementary materials for R code); modified loss methods (MLM), also known as modified covariate/outcome methods for continuous endpoints, (\texttt{personalized} 0.2.7) with the W-learning and A-learning methods using \texttt{xgboost} (loss=``sq\_loss\_xgboost'') as learners.
+A number of methods for global outcome modeling and direct modeling of CATE were applied to the case study with the outcome variable being a change from baseline in PANSS total score at Day 42 (\textit{panss42.change}): Causal Forest (\texttt{grf}); Bayesian Causal Forest (\texttt{bcf}); meta-learners T-, S-, X-, and R-learner (\texttt{rlearner}) using \texttt{xgboost} with custom code for tuning of hyper-parameters; modified loss methods (MLM), also known as modified covariate/outcome methods for continuous endpoints, (\texttt{personalized} 0.2.7) with the W-learning and A-learning methods using \texttt{xgboost} (loss=``sq\_loss\_xgboost'') as learners.
 For MLM with \texttt{xgboost}, the current package version does not yet support tuning hyper-parameters and we used a fixed-parameter setup with \texttt{tree.depth}=$5$, \texttt{shrinkage}=$0.01$, the subsample and the column sample fractions both set to $0.90$.
 The MLM methods were both applied with and without the augmentation option (via an elastic net penalty using the \texttt{glmnet} package), with the penalty tuned via $10$-fold cross-validation.
 Estimating the nuisance parameters for the augmented version of the W- and A-learning methods employed cross-fitting.
 However, for the R-learner, which also, in principle, should include cross-fitting, the current implementation of the \texttt{rlearner} package using \texttt{xgboost} base learners does not provide the cross-fitting functionality, and therefore may not harness the full potential of this meta-learning method.
+In our application of R-learning to the case study reported in the Supplementary materials, we implemented cross-fitting for the outcome function.
+Note that, since the data in our case study are from an RCT, we did not need to estimate the propensity function from the data, and for methods that use the probability of treatment we provide the constant value for the probability of being assigned to the experimental treatment as $n_1/(n_0+n_1)=0.495$.
+In a more general setting of observational data, all the nuisance functions need to be estimated from the data.
+When implementing cross-fitting, this may pose additional challenges, e.g., should we estimate all nuisance functions from the same training set or use non-overlapping training sets for each nuisance function?\cite{Jacob2020}

-Note that, since the data are from an RCT, we did not need to fit the propensity function.
-As a general note, the availability and maturity of the software tools for specific platforms and operating systems differ a lot and some packages may not be available for certain versions of R.
+The details of R implementation can be found in the Supplementary materials.
+As a general note, the availability and maturity of the software tools for specific platforms and operating systems differ a lot and some packages may not be available for certain versions of R. The actual version of the package used for analysis is indicated in the R code.